Mutiu123/pepper-species-classification/README.md

 # pepper-species-classification
-This project develop pepper species classification using pytorch and convolutional Neural Networks
+This project develop a pepper species classification using pytorch and convolutional Neural Networks